CNP-CIIMAR/FAALPred/utilities/README.md

-# Script 1: title: "ProteinHMMSearch Tool": protein_hmm_search.py
+# Script 1: ProteinHMMSearch Tool: protein_hmm_search.py

-# description:
+# Description:
 A Python-based tool designed to execute HMMER's `hmmsearch` on multiple FASTA (.faa) files using a set of HMM (.hmm) models.
 The tool automates the search process, parses the results, and consolidates them into organized TSV files for further analysis.

-# features:
+# Features:
   - Executes `hmmsearch` for multiple HMM models against multiple FASTA files.
   - Parses HMMER output (`tblout`) and extracts relevant information into structured TSV files.
   - Supports specifying custom E-value thresholds for domain searches.
   - Automatically organizes output files based on models and genome accessions.
   - Handles errors gracefully and provides informative messages for troubleshooting.

-# dependencies:
+# Dependencies:
   - Anaconda 3.x
   - Python 3.8 or higher
   - pandas
   - HMMER 3.3 or higher

-# installation:
+# Installation:
-  prerequisites:
+  Prerequisites:
     - Download and install [Anaconda](https://www.anaconda.com/products/distribution) for your operating system.
     - Ensure that the HMMER suite is installed.
 You can install it via conda:
       ```bash
       conda install -c bioconda hmmer
       ```

-  # steps:
+  Steps:
     - Clone the repository:
       ```bash
       git clone https://github.com/yourusername/proteinHMM.git